MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-contract.md

 - **Power Apps**: [Use the contract prebuilt model in Power Apps](use-prebuilt-contract-power-apps.md)
 - **Power Automate**: [Use the contract prebuilt model in Power Automate](use-prebuilt-contract-power-automate.md)

-## Supported language, format, and size
+## Supported language, format, and file size

 ### Supported language